 One bourbon, one scotch and lots of beer!

 Unfortunately, by the time CDOT got done with their original plan, Leadville Liquors was left with a pile of “sand and cigarettes” next to the drive-up window.
 In addition, the reconfiguring of the highway at that juncture left people thinking that the drive thru window was a thoroughfare to wherever they were going.

-Eventually Skala had to pull a building permit and spend thousands of dollars building a more welcoming entry way into her liquor store.
-Today the burm located east of the store provides a lovely burst of color in the summer, and pays tribute to Leadville’s mining heritage with an original ore cart perched in the center.
+Eventually, Skala had to pull a building permit and spend thousands of dollars building a more welcoming entryway into her liquor store.
+Today the burm located east of the store provides a lovely burst of color in the summer and pays tribute to Leadville’s mining heritage with an original ore cart perched in the center.

 Today Leadville Liquors stands as one of the biggest discount liquor stores in the area.

 “You don’t run a small business in a small town without living in it,” Skala states matter of factly when asked about some of her keys to success.
 When first starting out, it was Skala keeping the doors open during the day, and a couple of people working the night shift; now she employs 10 people as well as seasonal employees when needed.
-But Skala understands that as a business owner, the buck stops with her, when someone calls in sick or simply doesn’t show up for work, she often pulls the extra shift.
+But Skala understands that as a business owner, the buck stops with here when someone calls in sick or simply doesn’t show up for work, she often pulls the extra shift.

 Community relations and involvement is another key factor to business sustainability, she believes.
 If you didn’t know, Skala was the creator of the annual wine tasting in Leadville.
 Not only did it provide Leadvillites with a fun winter event, showcasing the liquor store’s offerings and teaching folks about wine, but it also raised money for local organizations.

-“My goal was to give something to the hard-working blue collar Leadville people: More choices and lower prices,” concluded Skala.
+“My goal was to give something to the hard-working blue-collar Leadville people: More choices and lower prices,” concluded Skala.
 Mission accomplished!